-Bitcoin recovering, faces short-term resistance near $46K
+Bitcoin recovering, faces short-term resistance near $46k

 -

-Resistance remains strong towards $50,000 as bitcoin registered a series of lower price highs over the past two weeks.
+Resistance remains strong toward $50,000 as bitcoin registered a series of lower price highs over the past two weeks.

 All writers’ opinions are their own and do not constitute financial advice in any way whatsoever.
 Nothing published by CoinDesk constitutes an investment recommendation, nor should any data or Content published by CoinDesk be relied upon for any investment activities.
 CoinDesk strongly recommends that you perform your own independent research and/or speak with a qualified investment professional before making any financial decisions.